 1. Realize It’s Not the Person but the Drugs

-This might sound like a cliché, but it really is drugs which are causing the unwanted behaviour.
+This might sound like a cliché, but it really is drugs that are causing the unwanted behavior.
 People will sometimes say things like, “the drugs are doing the talking” and this is 100% true.
 You need to learn to separate the person from their addiction.
 The only reason why they are doing what they are doing is because of their addiction.
 If they weren’t on drugs then your loved one would be exactly the same as they were before.
 This is something you must realize on a deep level and constantly remind yourself of.

 2. Protect Yourself From Bad Behaviors